On April 1,2014, I wrote a post you can see here about the Doom and Bloom Survival! board game. It’s a winner for preppers.

 You know them as an excellent prepper medicine resource via DoomAndBloom.net.
 But they’re also long time gamers who love to play a variety of board games.
 They saw a need for a game designed by real preppers about survival that didn’t involve zombies or other weird creatures.
 Thus, Doom and Bloom Survival!

 This game is a fun and challenging way to introduce prepping to others.
 Of course, you’ll have fun playing it with other preppers, too.
 At the time we recorded our conversation, they were doing a Kickstarter campaign to raise the necessary funds to bring this new game to the public at large.

-At the time of our chat, Dr. Bones and Nurse Amy were a little under the weather, and they had just gotten back from a whirlwind weekend of conferences.
+Dr. Bones and Nurse Amy were a little under the weather at the time of our chat, and they had just gotten back from a whirlwind weekend of conferences.
 But you’ll hear that their excitement about the Doom and Bloom Survival! board game is contageous.
 Once I opened our conversation, they took off running.

 It’s About Survival!